-- Germany The Bush School’s reciprocal student exchange agreement with Frie U of Berlin and its two partners, Potsdam University and Humboldt University, allow GBS students to pay TAMU tuition/fees while studying in the international affairs program at these German universities.
+- Germany: The Bush School’s reciprocal student exchange agreement with Frie U of Berlin and its two partners, Potsdam University and Humboldt University, allow GBS students to pay Texas A&M University tuition and fees while studying in the international affairs program at these German universities.
 Some German language skill is necessary, although some courses are in English.

 - Great Britain: The Bush School and Swansea University have a reciprocal exchange agreement which allows Bush School students to study for a semester in Swansea, Wales.